FlowFuse/flowfuse/docs/user/envvar.md

 ## Editing

-You can edit the environment variables for a project from the `Settings` tab of a project, select the `Environment` option from the side menu.
+You can edit the environment variables from the `Settings` tab of an instance, select the `Environment` option from the side menu.

-Changes will only take effect when the project is restarted.
+Changes will only take effect when the Node-RED instance is restarted.

 ## Template provided variables

-The [Template](concepts.md#project-template) may include some predefined environment variables that are automatically applied to the project.
-The template may lock some of those variables to prevent a Project from changing them.
+The [Template](concepts.md#template) may include some predefined environment variables that are automatically applied.
+The template may lock some of those ariables to prevent an individual instance from changing them.

 Variables provided by the template cannot be deleted, however if they are editable, their value can be set to blank.

-## Project
+## Node-RED instance variables

-You can create additional variables for a single project by entering the name and value in the boxes at the bottom of the list and clicking the `+` button.
+You can create additional variables for an individual Node-RED instance by entering the name and value in the boxes at the bottom of the list and clicking the `+` button.

-You can delete a project variable using the trash can icon.
+You can delete a variable using the trash can icon.

-The image below shows a project with 3 environment variables.
+The image below shows an instance with 3 environment variables.

 The first one `foo` is set by the template but the value `bar` is editable

 The second one `locked` is set by the template and the value is set to `true` is not editable

-The third one `user` is set for the project, the value can be edited or the variable deleted
+The third one `user` is set for the instance, the value can be edited or the variable deleted

 <img src="images/project-envvar.png" width="500" />

 ## Standard environment variables

-Projects running on FlowForge are assigned a standard set environment variables as follows.
+Instances running on FlowForge are assigned a standard set environment variables as follows.

-- FF_PROJECT_ID
+- `FF_PROJECT_ID`
-- FF_PROJECT_NAME
+- `FF_PROJECT_NAME`
-- FF_DEVICE_ID
+- `FF_DEVICE_ID` (devices only)
-- FF_DEVICE_NAME
+- `FF_DEVICE_NAME` (devices only)

-`FF_PROJECT_ID` and `FF_PROJECT_NAME` are assigned to the Project running on the FlowForge server as well as all associated Devices.
-In all Node-RED instances within a Project these variables will be the same.
+`FF_PROJECT_ID` and `FF_PROJECT_NAME` are assigned to the Node-RED instance running on the FlowForge server as well as all associated Devices.

-Unique values for `FF_DEVICE_ID` and `FF_DEVICE_NAME` are assigned to each instance of Node-RED running on a Device within a Project however these variables are not assigned to the instance running on the FlowForge server.
+Devices also have `FF_DEVICE_ID` and `FF_DEVICE_NAME` set so that flows can know where they are running.